 - Where possible tolerate some beetle damage, often only a small proportion of the crop is affected.
 Later ripening berries tend to be less affected

 - Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles

 - A host plant odour (karimone) water trap is available from Agralan, Ken Muir, Harrod Horticultural and some other suppliers.
 This will trap both male and female beetles which may help reduce infestation levels.

-- Organic contact insecticides containing natural pyrethrins (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer).
+- Organic contact insecticides containing natural pyrethrins (e.g. Bug Clear Ultra 2, Neudorff Bug Free Bug and Larvae Killer).
 These pesticides although broad spectrum have a very short persistence and so may require reapplication to keep beetle numbers in check

 - More persistent contact-action insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer, Provanto Sprayday Greenfly Killer) and cypermethrin (e.g. Py Bug Killer)